vinirossa/software-engineering/design-patterns.md

 Provide a surrogate or placeholder for another object to control access to it, working as a middleware and adding a level of indirection.

-> There is remote proxi
+> There is remote (different context), virtual and protection proxies.

 **Uses:**
 - Networking